Professor Edith Blumhofer

 This course is offered primarily to meet the needs of History/Social Science majors but is open to all students desiring to take it.

 GEOG 211.
 General Geography.
 This course will examine the interrelationships between people and their geographic environments; physical, social, economic, political, demographic, and cultural.
 Students will be expected to learn basic place names and to understand geographic relationships, concepts, and terms.
 Required of all students seeking teacher certification in the social sciences.
+Does not count as a history course for students pursuing the regular history major.
 (2)

 501 College Ave.